Create Remote Archive Volume with Amazon S3

 If you do not have a bucket, see How Do I Create an S3 Bucket?.

 • Read-write access to the S3 bucket.
-In case the nodes are on a private network, make sure that an S3 endpoint is configured for your VPC and that the route table for your subnet is updated accordingly to store backups in the bucket.
+If the nodes are on a private network, make sure that an S3 endpoint is configured for your VPC and that the route table for your subnet is updated accordingly to store backups in the bucket.
 For more information, see Endpoints for Amazon S3.

 • A secret access key for the S3 bucket.
 If you do not have a key, see Managing Access Keys for IAM Users.